 Should I be seen by a doctor if I don’t think I have been hurt?

 Yes.
-It is not uncommon for people to feel okay immediately after an accident, but then begin to notice an injury days or weeks later.
-If you have just been in an accident, you will be full of adrenaline which can mask the full extent of the injuries that you have sustained.
-Also, signs of a concussion cannot be easily diagnosed by a lay person.
+It is not uncommon for people to feel OK immediately after an accident but then begin to notice an injury days or weeks later.
+If you have just been in an accident, you will be full of adrenaline, which can mask the full extent of the injuries that you have sustained.
+Also, signs of a concussion cannot be easily diagnosed by a layperson.
 Only a health care provider is qualified to test you for signs and symptoms of a concussion.